Skip to content

 Privacy

-Loom only reads files under ~/.claude/tasks/.
+Loom only reads files under ~/.claude/tasks/, ~/.claude/projects/, ~/.codex/sessions/, and ~/.loom/tasks/.
 Nothing leaves your machine.
 The polling service uses standard FileManager calls and does not watch via FSEvents (which would require a separate privacy entitlement).

 Clearing